-- To receive and adopt the Audited Accounts for the financial year ended 30 June 2016 together with the Directors' 1.
-Report and Auditors' Report thereon.
-Resolution 1 - 2.
-To declare a tax-exempt one-tier final dividend of two and a half (2.5) Singapore cents per ordinary share in the capital of the Company for the financial year ended 30 June 2016.
-Resolution 2 - To approve the payment of Directors' Fees of S\$121,000 for the financial year ending 30 June 2017, to be paid 3. quarterly in arrears.
-Resolution 3 - To re-elect Mr Lee Cheng Chye who is retiring under Regulation 107 of the Constitution, as an Executive Director 4. of the Company.
-[See Explanatory Note (i)] Resolution 4 - 5.
-To re-elect Mr Foo Shiang Ping who is retiring under Regulation 107 of the Constitution, as a Non-Executive and Non-Independent Director of the Company.
-Resolution 5 [See Explanatory Note (ii)] - To re-appoint Messrs Nexia TS Public Accounting Corporation, as the Independent Auditor of the Company and 6. to authorise the Directors to fix their remuneration.
-Resolution 6 - 7.
+- To receive and adopt the Audited Accounts for the financial year ended 30 June 2017 together with the Directors' Statement and Independent Auditors' Report thereon.
+Resolution 1 - To declare a tax-exempt one-tier final dividend of three (3) Singapore cents per ordinary share in the capital of the Company for the financial year ended 30 June 2017.
+Resolution 2 - To approve the payment of Directors' Fees of S\$148,236 for the financial year ending 30 June 2018, to be paid quarterly in arrears.
+(FY2017: S\$121,000) Resolution 3 - To re-elect Mr Ng Tiak Soon who is retiring under Regulation 107 of the Constitution, as an Independent Director of the Company.
+[See Explanatory Note (i)] Resolution 4 - To re-elect Mr Lye Hoong Yip Raymond who is retiring under Regulation 107 of the Constitution, as an Independent Director of the Company.
+[See Explanatory Note (ii)] Resolution 5 - To re-appoint Messrs Nexia TS Public Accounting Corporation, as the Independent Auditor of the Company and to authorise the Directors to fix their remuneration.
+Resolution 6 - To appoint Mr Mah How Soon (Ma Haoshun) as an Independent Director of the Company in accordance with the Constitution.
+[See Explanatory Note (iii)] Resolution 7 - 8.
 To transact any other ordinary business which may be properly transacted at an annual general meeting.